Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-2 lectures per week and 8 practical field and laboratory classes, as well as some online self-paced activities.
+Two lectures per week and 10 x three hour weekly practical field or laboratory classes, as well as some online self-paced activities.

 |Timetable||View the lecture timetable | View the full unit timetable|